Paul Haviland: Biography

 In 1913, Haviland co-authored, with Marius de Zayas, one of the first extended essays on modern art, "A Study of the Modern Evolution of Plastic Expression (New York, 1913)."

 In 1914 his brother Frank Burty had one-man show at Stieglitz's gallery, which by then was known as "291".
 Later that year two more of Haviland's photos were published in Camera Work (No 46).

 In 1915, Haviland teamed up with two other people who had become regulars at "291", Agnes Ernest Meyer and de Zayas.
 They were frustrated with Stieglitz handling of artists at the time and felt the galley had become stuck in a rut.
 They proposed a new publication to help re-energize both Stieglitz and the gallery.
 Haviland soon became one of the driving forces and editors of a new and then radical magazine, also called 291 after the gallery.
 For the next year Haviland put much of his energy into editing and publishing the magazine with his co-workers.

 In 1916, his father summoned him back to France to deal with the family business in Limoges.
-Due to his father's poor health he remained in France, and the next year he married Suzanne Lalique, daughter of famous art nouveau glass designer René Lalique.
+Due to his father's poor health he remained in France, and the next year he married Suzanne Lalique, daughter of famous Art Nouveau glass designer René Lalique.

 While in France Haviland corresponded frequently with Stieglitz, but because of his new bride and his increasing involvement in the family's business he never returned to New York.

 His father died in 1922 and for several years Haviland was completely absorbed by legal entanglements concerning the ownership of the business.
 The estate was finally settled in 1925, and afterward he used his share of the estate to purchase a 17th-century priory in Yzeures-sur-Creuse.
 He turned the grounds into a vineyard and spent the rest of his life making wine and living as a gentleman farmer.

 He is a Righteous Among the Nations, for his rescuing of Jewish people during World War II.

-Havilland died in Paris and was buried in Yzeures-sur-Creuse in 1950.
+Havilland died in Paris and was buried in 1950 with his wife in Yzeures-sur-Creuse.